 If you activate the "Notes, Back" button, you will be returned to the Notes List screen and the changes you made to your note will be saved.
 Most apps have a "back" button in this location!

 Explore to the right of the "Notes, Back" button.
-VoiceOver will say "Actions button".
-When this button is activated, a popup window is displayed, consisting of two buttons - Lines and Grids and Close.
-The Actions button will not be discussed in this lesson.
+VoiceOver will say "share, dimmed, button".
+This button is used to display various apps which can be used to share your note.
+At this stage, as you haven't entered anything into the note yet, it is unavailable.
+This is why VoiceOver says "dimmed".
+The Share button won't be discussed in this lesson.